AngJianHwee/RAG-Stack-Local/README.md

 ## Configuration

-This project uses environment variables for sensitive information and configurable parameters, loaded from a `.env` file.
+This project uses environment variables for sensitive information and configurable parameters.

 1.  **Create `.env` file:** In the root directory of the project, create a file named `.env`.
+This file will be used for the main application.
-2.  **Add variables:** Populate the `.env` file with the following key-value pairs:
+2.  **Add variables to `.env`:** Populate the `.env` file with the following key-value pairs:

     ```
     PINECONE_API_KEY="pclocal"